 PROTEIN DIGESTION AND ABSORPTION

 Still, we want a formula.
 Or we at least want to know if there’s some approximate number to shoot for.
-A review of the relevant studies, entitled “How much protein can the body use in a single meal for muscle-building?” tried to provide an answer.
-The researchers point out the problem of different proteins in combinations with different macronutrients being absorbed at different rates.
+A review of the relevant studies, entitled “How Much Protein Can the Body Use in a Single Meal for Muscle-building?” sought an answer.
+The authors of that study review point out the problem of different proteins in combinations with different macronutrients being absorbed at different rates.

-Still, they did indeed come up with a formula, or, actually, two.
-Let’s take the researchers upper one: 1 g. or protein per pound of bodyweight (2.2 g. per kg.) daily spread over four meals: .25 g. of protein per pound of bodyweight per meal.
+However, they did indeed come up with a formula, or, actually, two.
+Let’s take the researchers upper one: 1 g. or protein per pound of bodyweight (2.2 g. per kg. of bodyweight) daily spread over four meals: .25 g. of protein per pound of bodyweight per meal.
 So, a 200-pound person would consume 50 g. of protein per meal, four times daily.
 For a 100-pounder, it would be 25 g. per meal.
 Because this formula takes into account your muscular mass, 300-pound Coleman, could’ve, presumably, absorbed and utilized 75 g. of protein per meal.

-If we were to go to 1.5 g. of protein per pound of bodyweight daily (an amount favored by our friend Jim Stoppani, PhD), simply add two more meals (protein shakes are meals) for six daily.
+If we were to go to 1.5 g. of protein per pound of bodyweight daily (an amount favored by our friend, sports nutritionist Jim Stoppani, PhD), simply add two more meals (protein shakes are meals) for six meals daily.

 Consider this: A male lion in the wild will eat 100 pounds of protein in a single meal.
 That’s over 45,359 grams!
 And two months after that sweltering August day in 2005, Ronnie Coleman won his record-tying eighth Mr. Olympia.
 It’s good to be the king.

 See also: Study Finds Similar Muscle Growth with Vegan vs. Omnivore Diets